chetanparma1/python_datacamp/course13_Interactive_Data_Visualization_with_Bokeh/chp04_putting_it_all_together_a_case_study.md

 #### Comment:
 Great work!
 The plot provides a lot more information now that you have added the shading.
 The next step is to add a slider to control the year.
 This will let you interactively visualize the change over the last few decades.

+## 05. Adding a slider to vary the year
+Until now, we've been plotting data only for 1970.
+In this exercise, you'll add a slider to your plot to change the year being plotted.
+To do this, you'll create an update_plot() function and associate it with a slider to select values between 1970 and 2010.

+After you are done, you may have to scroll to the right to view the entire plot.
+As you play around with the slider, notice that the title of the plot is not updated along with the year.
+This is something you'll fix in the next exercise!

+### Instructions:
+* Import the widgetbox and row functions from bokeh.layouts, and the Slider function from bokeh.models.
+* Define the update_plot callback function with parameters attr, old and new.
+* Set the yr name to slider.value and set source.data = new_data.
+* Make a slider object called slider using the Slider() function with a start year of 1970, end year of 2010, step of 1, value of 1970, and title of 'Year'.
+* Attach the callback to the 'value' property of slider.
+This can be done using on_change() and passing in 'value' and update_plot.
+* Make a row layout of widgetbox(slider) and plot and add it to the current document.